 Visiting Professor, MBA course in accounting

 The University of Hong Kong

-Professor of Finance and, subsequently, Honorary Professor, MBA courses in finance, accounting, management accounting, corporate strategy, and corporate governance
+Professor of Finance and, subsequently, Honorary Professor, MBA courses in finance, accounting, management accounting, corporate strategy, and

 The Australian Graduate School of Management